Pylons/pyramid/docs/narr/urldispatch.rst

 --------------------------------------------------

-:mod:`repoze.bfg` provides its own security framework which consults a :term:`security policy` before allowing any application code to be called.
-This framework operates in terms of ACLs (Access Control Lists, see :ref:`security_chapter` for more information about the :mod:`repoze.bfg` security subsystem).
+:mod:`repoze.bfg` provides its own security framework which consults a :term:`authorization policy` before allowing any application code to be called.
+This framework operates in terms of ACLs (Access Control Lists, see :ref:`security_chapter` for more information about the :mod:`repoze.bfg` authorization subsystem).
 A common thing to want to do is to attach an ``__acl__`` to the context object dynamically for declarative security purposes.
 You can use the ``factory`` argument that points at a context factory which attaches a custom ``__acl__`` to an object at its creation time.

 Such a ``factory`` might look like so: